Office of Student Life

 • Food

-• All food items should be peanut-free.
+• All food items must be peanut-free.

-• Controllers/Gamepads
+• Controllers/gamepads

 • Backpack to carry all items